 Crop production.
 Because most respondents are raising livestock, their cropping mix skews heavily toward forage crops and pasture.
 These farmers also raise a variety of common crops and many use cover crops and annual forages in their rotations.

 Livestock types

-Our respondents raise a wide range of livestock types, but a majority raise beef animals.
+Our respondents raise a wide range of livestock types, but a majority raise cow-calf pairs.
+The next largest categories were beef and dairy finish animals and feeders.

 Demographics